250908-NET/KhoaD/Project1/README.md

-This project is a video game catalog designed for managing video games, their genres, and the platforms they run on.
+This project is a video game catalog designed for managing video games and the platforms they run on.

-Stretch goals includes implementing a rating system that allows users to provide reviews and score games.
+Stretch goals includes implementing a rating system that allows users to provide reviews and score games and adding a genre table.

 ```mermaid
 erDiagram